SusanEspo/deep-learning-challenge/README.md

 # deep-learning-challenge
-this challenge will use machine learning and neural networks to help select applicates for funding who higher prediction of success.
+this challenge will use machine learning and neural networks to help select applicantes for funding who higher prediction of success.